What’s the Army Foundation College like?

 The college is graded ‘outstanding’ by Ofsted but has had some serious problems.

 All soldiers starting between age 16 and 17.5 go to the Army Foundation College in Harrogate for their basic training.
-It’s big – about 1,300 new soldiers train there every year.
+About 1,300 new soldiers train there every year.

 If you join the army for a combat role or logistics, your course is usually a year long, otherwise it’s six months.
 (Find out more about signing up for a specific army role here.)